prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ## Step 1 – Install Chocolatey (Windows Package Manager)

-Chocolatey is a popular package manager on Windows that makes it easy to install command‑line tools such as `kubectl` and Minikube.[web:18]
+Chocolatey is a popular package manager on Windows that makes it easy to install command‑line tools such as `kubectl` and Minikube.

 1. Open **PowerShell** as **Administrator** (right‑click → *Run as administrator*).
 2. Run the following script to install Chocolatey: